 Although a skateboard may not be very effective as a throwing weapon, it is a classic example of a bludgeoning weapon.
-It remains large enough and heavy enough to easily cause a fatal blow to a person’s head.
+It remains large and heavy enough to cause a fatal blow to a person’s head easily.

-Don’t do it!
-The violent felons who were burning buildings argued to authorities they were really heroes, chasing after Kyle, trying to disarm some crazy kid with a gun who should be in school.
-Their argument is, as the prosecutors, Kyle should have let them grab the barrel of his gun, become disarmed, and been beaten by the rest of them as Kyle was hearing them shout “kill him.”
+Could you not do it?
+The violent felons who were burning buildings argued to authorities they were heroes, chasing after Kyle, trying to disarm some crazy kid with a gun who should be in school.
+They say that, as the prosecutors, Kyle should have let them grab the barrel of his gun, become disarmed, and been beaten by the rest os Kyle, heard them shout, “kill him.”

 “That’s absolutely the American way of life to them.
 Justice means equity, equity means mob justice, and defunding police officers,” said Kathy Wanser, a single mom living in Carlsbad, CA.